LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Concurrent Programming/12-scalaSTM.md

 println(last.single.get) // outer because inner was rolled back
 ```

-You do have to be aware of some things tho for example the following will only output the value 0:
+You do have to be aware of some things tho for example the following will only output the value 0.
+This is because transactions are compositional meaning the inner transactions only commit once the outer transaction has committed:

 ```scala
 Object Main extends App {